 Costa Rica became a Party to the WHO Framework Convention on Tobacco Control on November 19, 2008.

-Smoke Free Places: The Tobacco Control Law and its Regulations contain a list of places where smoking is prohibited.
-This is an extensive list that includes, all indoor workplaces and all public transport and virtually all indoor public places.
+The Tobacco Control Law and its Regulations contain a list of places where smoking is prohibited.
+This is an extensive list that includes all indoor workplaces and all public transport and virtually all indoor public places.
 Some outdoor places are also required to be smoke free, including outdoor workplaces; stadiums, arenas and venues with mass concentration of people; gas stations; and ports and public transit stops.

-Tobacco Packaging and Labeling: Combined picture and text health warnings must occupy 50 percent of the two principal display areas (front and back) of tobacco product packages, placed on the lower portion of the pack, with different warnings on the front and back of the pack.
-A qualitative warning on constituents and emissions must appear on 100 percent of one of the lateral sides of the tobacco product packaging.
+Combined picture and text health warnings must occupy 50 percent of the two principal display areas (front and back) of tobacco product packages, placed on the lower portion of the pack, with different warnings on the front and back of the pack.
+A qualitative warning on constituents and emissions must appear on 100 percent of one lateral side.
 The authorized warnings must be rotated in such a way that they are distributed evenly across all tobacco product packaging.
 The Ministry of Health must update the authorized warnings annually.
 The contents of the warnings pertain to smoked tobacco products only, even though the law requires all tobacco product packaging to contain health warnings.
 Misleading terms such as “light” and “low” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) is not prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.